mre/endler.dev/content/2022/alloc/index.md

 The stack and the heap on the other hand are allocated at runtime and are read-write.
 They "grow" and "shrink" as needed.

-Now let's take a closer look at the latter two.
+Before we can take a closer look at Rust, we first must understand how the stack and the heap work.

 ### The Stack

 {{ figure(src="stack_heap.jpg" invert="true") }}

 The main purpose of the stack is to store data for the function that is currently being executed.
-When a function is called, a new *stack frame* is created for it.
+When a function is called, a new _stack frame_ is created for it.
 The stack frame contains the function's local variables, parameters, and return address.